rjseymour66/RSO-docs/docs/records.md

 ## The Record object

-Store representations of each record item you sell in `Record` objects.
+Store representations of each record item you sell in record objects.
 Contains information about the record for sale, including the artist, record title, price, and condition.
 Records can be added, requested, updated, and deleted.
 Request records by artist name or by a specified merchant.
 Records are physical goods.

 **Records endpoints**